 House of Chay

 Asparagus is s spring vegetable that's packed with nutrition.
-When you buy asparagus, either fresh from the farmers' market or grocery store, it's best to eat it right away.
+When you buy asparagus, it's best to eat it right away when it the freshest.
 Asparagus pairs nicely with lots of other spring vegetables and flavors—think peas, garlic or new potatoes.
 1 cup of cooked asparagus has 40 calories, 4 grams of protein, 4 grams of fiber and 404 milligrams of potassium.
 Potassium is good for blood pressure and asparagus also contains asparaptine, which helps improve blood flow and in turn helps lower blood pressure.
 If you need more reasons to enjoy this yummy vegetable read on to see some surprising reasons it's so good for you.

 Asparagus is a very good source of fiber, folate, vitamins A, C, E and K, as well as chromium, a trace mineral that enhances the ability of insulin to transport glucose from the bloodstream into cells.
 That's good news if you're watching your blood sugar.

 This herbaceous plant—along with avocado, kale and Brussels sprouts—is a particularly rich source of glutathione, a detoxifying compound that helps break down carcinogens and other harmful compounds like free radicals.
 This is why eating asparagus may help protect against and fight certain forms of cancer, such as bone, breast, colon, larynx and lung cancers.